Tuesday, September 3, 2013

 ~ Add the diced carrots, sweet potatoes, garlic, and seasonings; cook another few minutes until the garlic is fragrant.

-~ Add the 1/2 cup water, stir to combine, cover the pot, and bring just to a boil/steam.
+~ Add the bouillon/water mixture, stir to combine, cover the pot, and bring just to a boil/steam.
 Continue cooking for another 10 minutes, until the vegetables are softened.
+(Add a little more water as necessary if things start to stick).

 ~ Remove from heat, add the coconut cream, and puree with an immersion blender (or in a food processor).
 Set aside.